ChartIQ/Charting-Library---AngularJS-Seed-Project/README.md

 Create two sym links to the ChartIQ library js and css folders within the chartiq directory provided here.

 In app.js, change the baseUrl to match the path of your ChartIQ js folder.
 This is how require.js knows where to start looking for the required files.

+## Contributing to this project

+If you wish to contribute to this project, please do all your work on your own branch and then submit a pull request.
+One of the contributors will then review the submitted code and either merge it into master or request changes from you.